padaw/easy-queuer/README.md

 # easy-queuer

-A simple queuer with timeout and interval wrappers for easier removal.
+A lightweight queuing library that provides convenient wrappers for managing timeouts and intervals with easier removal.
+It offers a simple and efficient way to control the execution of functions, especially when working with React's `useEffect` hooks.

 ## Installation